ninhnguyen01/LLM-AI-Project/README.md

 <h3>Tier 4: Space Age (Comparable to real life)</h3>
 <p>Tier 4 is often the final resting place for <mark>species intelligent enough to break free from their cradle's surface only to fill the gulf surrounding it with war</mark>.
 Their comfort-focused technology can include medical advances.</p>
 <h4>Comment: Warning on War</h4>
-<p><mark>"Ten thousand years ago, humans had fought a war against Forerunners — and lost.
-The centers of human civilization had been dismantled and the humans themselves devolved and shattered into many forms, some said as punishment — but more likely because they were a naturally violent species."</mark>
+<p>"Ten thousand years ago, humans had fought a war against Forerunners — and lost.
+The centers of human civilization had been dismantled and the humans themselves devolved and shattered into many forms, some said as punishment — but more likely because they were a naturally violent species."
     — Bornstellar Makes Eternal Lasting (Source: Halo Video Game Series)</p>
 <p>Comment: The character is alluding to this (below) through "force de-evolution" into multiple subspecies as a result of defeat in war (unconditional surrender).</p>
 <img src="asset/Hominidae.jpg" height=500>